 Find out more about the key candidate organs for transplantation, from kidney, liver, heart and lung to others such as the pancreas, intestine, cornea and haematopoietic stem cells.

 Read more about the epidemiology of transplantation.
-How are suitable candidates selected, how many living and deceased donors are there and what are the complication rates?
+How are suitable candidates selected?
+How many living and deceased donors are there?
+What are the complication rates?

-Discover the wide-range of pharmacological immunosuppressive methods available, such as calcineurin inhibitors, mTOR inhibitors, anti-metabolites and biologics, alongside typical treatment regimens.
+Discover the wide range of pharmacological immunosuppressive methods available, such as calcineurin inhibitors, mTOR inhibitors, anti-metabolites and biologic agents, alongside typical treatment regimens.

-Learn why transplantation is now recognised as the best therapy for end-stage organ failure, improving QoL and life expectancy, however, significant morbidities remain which require improvement.
+Learn why transplantation is now recognised as the best therapy for end-stage organ failure, improving quality of life and life expectancy.
+However, significant morbidities remain and require improvement.

-Explore the future developments in organ transplantations, designed to minimise graft failure and improve the availability of organs suitable for transplantation.
+Explore the future developments in organ transplantation, designed to minimise graft failure and improve the availability of organs suitable for transplantation.